 Dental Care After Implants

 After installation, implant care is simple.
-Brushing and flossing regularly remain important to a patient’s oral hygiene routine.
+Brushing and flossing regularly remain important to patients’ oral hygiene routine.
 These simple routines will help ensure the health of the gums and bone as well as the surrounding teeth.
 However, the implants are entirely manmade and will not develop cavities.
-Once the procedure has been completed, the implants are fixed firmly into place and will not loosen in place or fall out.
-Patients should continue to schedule semi-annual dental examinations with Dr. Gaertner so he can provide great care for the remaining natural teeth and check the dental implants and other dental work.
+Once the procedure has been completed, the implants are fixed firmly into place and will not loosen or fall out.
+Patients should continue to schedule semi-annual dental examinations with Dr. Gaertner so he can provide dental care for the remaining natural teeth and gums and check the dental implants and other dental work.
 Gum disease and decay in the remaining teeth can still occur, so the implants must be given the same dental care as the natural teeth to ensure comprehensive oral health.

 Dental Implant Frequently Asked Questions – FAQs

-A: Many people who have been missing these teeth have experienced sinus growth due to the lack of structure in the area.
+Many people who are missing these teeth have experienced sinus growth due to the lack of structure in the area.
 The maxillary sinus continues to grow with the maturity of the skull, and with tooth loss, can impact area bone.
 Patients seeking to replace upper back teeth might need to undergo sinus elevation to create room for dental implants.

-Q: With significant loss of the jawbone due to dentures, are dental implants still an option?
+With significant bone loss due to dentures, are dental implants still an option?

-A: Bone grafting or other preparations may be necessary, but implants can be an option for patients with changing upper and lower jaws.
-While the process tends to be more extensive than in a healthy, intact jawbone, modern techniques promote more inclusiveness for this type of treatment.
+A bone graft or other preparations may be necessary, but implants can be an option for patients with changing upper and lower jaws due to bone loss.
+While the process tends to be more extensive than in a healthy, intact jawbone, modern techniques allow more flexibility for this type of treatment.

 There are many indications that patients would have a better quality of life with the placement of dental implants.
-A patient’s dentures may begin to float due to structural deficits, leading to excessive application of adhesives.
+A patient’s dentures may begin to float due to structural deficits, leading to the excessive application of adhesives.
 Those with denture problems develop regular mouth sores, often eat only soft foods, and lose the ability to taste certain foods.
-The bit can be affected, and any remaining teeth will likely have shifted significantly.
-One sign of a shrinking jawbone due to the lack of root structures is the lower third of the faces grows closer together, with the nose and chin positioned more closely together.
+The bite can be affected, and any remaining teeth will likely have shifted significantly.
+One sign of a shrinking jawbone due to a lack of root structures is when the lower and middle thirds of the face grow closer together, with the nose and chin positioned more closely together.

 Dental implants cost more than dentures, and many patients are concerned about both the financial and time commitment of the procedure.
-For patients requiring an entire set of upper and lower teeth, Florida dentist Dr. Gaertner can install implants using the Teeth-in-a-day or All-on-4 procedures, where four screws can be used to secure an entire row of artificial teeth.
-These options are available for certain cases, generally when a patient requires a full new set of teeth.
+For patients requiring an entire set of upper and lower teeth, Florida dentist Dr. Gaertner can install implants using the Teeth-in-a-day or All-on-4 procedures.
+In these procedures, four screws can be used to secure an entire row of artificial teeth.
+These options are available only for certain cases.
 Other patients may also qualify for fewer implants, while still receiving durable and permanent tooth replacements.
 Dr. Gaertner will let patients know which treatments they qualify for after a consultation, which consists of an oral exam, X-rays, and sometimes CT scans.

-A: Advancements in implant dentistry have made it possible for most patients to undergo dental implant surgery.
-Techniques have improved and new options have been developed over the years to serve a variety of cases, even those which may not have been eligible for earlier implant surgeries that have seen vast improvements.
+Advancements in implant dentistry have made it possible for most patients to undergo dental implant surgery.
+Techniques have improved and new options have been developed over the years to serve a variety of patients, even those who may not have been eligible for earlier implant surgeries.
 In difficult cases, additional procedures like bone grafting may be necessary.
-Existing teeth should also be in good health, receiving necessary procedures prior to dental implant surgery.
+Existing teeth should also be in good health, receiving necessary dental work prior to dental implant surgery.

-A: Preparation surgeries that occur prior to dental implants can prolong the recovery period, and this timeframe is dependent upon individual circumstances.
+Preparation surgeries that occur prior to the dental implant procedure can prolong the recovery period, and this timeframe is dependent upon individual circumstances.
 Sinus lift surgery, also called sinus augmentation surgery, is a procedure that restores bone volume to the upper jaw near the molars.
 To accommodate the added bone, the dentist has to elevate the sinus membrane.
-Bone grafting occurs when the jawbone is too thin for an implant to be secured within in, and material must be added to the jaw.
+Bone grafting is necessary when the jawbone is inadequate for implants to be secured and material must be added to the jaw.
 The bone may be grafted from the patient’s own body, or synthetic bone can be used.

-After metal screws have been secured into the jawbone, patients may experience effects for the next week.
-This can include pain and swelling, which both prescription and over the counter medications can control.
-In can take a few months for complete osesointegration, which is when the bone fuses around the screw and creates the most secure artificial root structure possible.
+After metal screws have been secured into the jawbone, patients may experience side effects for the next week.
+This can include pain and swelling, which both prescription and over-the-counter medications can help control.
+In can take a few months for complete osseointegration, which is when the bone fuses around the screw and creates the most secure artificial root structure possible.

-In most cases, healing from dental implants lasts between 3-6 months, though this is a rough estimate.
-While there may be some restrictions during this period, the permanency of the new tooth or teeth are well worth any minor inconveniences.
+In most cases, healing time from dental implants lasts between 3-6 months, though this is only a rough estimate.
+While there may be some restrictions during this period, the permanency of the new tooth or teeth is well worth any minor inconveniences.

 About Bliss Dental in South Florida

-Bliss Dental was established in 2008 by Belgium-born Dr. Andy Gaertner.
+Bliss Dental was established in 2008 by Belgian-born Dr. Andy Gaertner.
 As the son of a dentist, Dr. Gaertner’s passion for dentistry began at an early age.
-Following high school, Dr. Gaertner attended Nova Southeastern University in Florida where he earned his Bachelors of Science in Biology, then graduated with his Doctorate of Dental Medicine (D.M.D) degree.
-Dr. Gaertner has practiced dentistry in both the United States and his home country of Belgium, and now calls the Miami area home.
+Following high school, Dr. Gaertner attended Nova Southeastern University in Florida where he earned his Bachelor’s of Science in Biology, then graduated with his Doctorate of Dental Medicine (D.M.D) degree.
+Dr. Gaertner has practiced dentistry in both the United States and his home country of Belgium and now calls the Miami area home.
 Dr. Gaertner has expanded his expertise to include cosmetic and family dentistry.

-To learn if implants are the best treatment solution for you, call 305-274-6500 to reach Dr. Gaertner and the staff at Bliss Dental.
-The team strives to create a friendly and welcoming, and take the time to inform each patient all available options.
+To find out if implants in Miami are the best treatment solution for you, call 305-274-6500 to reach Dr. Gaertner and the staff at Bliss Dental in South Florida.
+The team strives to create a friendly and welcoming atmosphere and to take the time to inform each patient of all available options.
 Dr. Gaertner will create a detailed and customized treatment plan specific to an individual’s needs.
 A smile transformation not only improves oral health; it also restores one’s confidence.
 Call today to schedule an appointment.

 Helpful Related Links